Chris LeDoux

-Chris LeDoux (October 2, 1948 – March 9, 2005) was an American country music singer-songwriter, bronze sculptor, and hall of fame rodeo champion.
+Christopher Lee LeDoux (October 2, 1948 – March 9, 2005) was an American country music singer-songwriter, bronze sculptor, and hall of fame rodeo champion.
 During his career, LeDoux recorded 36 albums (many self-released), which have sold more than six million units in the United States as of January 2007.
 He was awarded two gold and one platinum album certifications from the Recording Industry Association of America (RIAA), was nominated for a Grammy Award, and was honored with the Academy of Country Music Cliffie Stone Pioneer Award.
 LeDoux is also the only person to participate and also perform at the Houston Livestock Show and Rodeo.

 Biography

 Early years

-LeDoux was born in Biloxi, Mississippi, on October 2, 1948.
+LeDoux was born Christopher Lee LeDoux in Biloxi, Mississippi, on October 2, 1948 to Bonnie (née Gingrich; 1927–2022) and Alfred LeDoux (1923–1995).
 He was of French descent on his father's side.
 His father was in the US Air Force and was stationed at Keesler Air Force Base at the time of his birth.
 The family moved often when he was a child, due to his father's Air Force career.
 He learned to ride horses while visiting his grandparents on their Wyoming farm.
 At age 13, LeDoux participated in his first rodeo, and before long was winning junior rodeo competitions.

 LeDoux continued to compete in rodeo events and played football through his high-school years.
 When his family moved to Cheyenne, Wyoming, he attended Cheyenne Central High School.
 After twice winning the Wyoming State Rodeo Championship bareback riding title during high school, LeDoux earned a rodeo scholarship to Casper College in Casper.
-During his junior year at Eastern New Mexico University, LeDoux won the Intercollegiate National bareback riding championship.
+During his junior year at Eastern New Mexico University, LeDoux won the Intercollegiate National bareback bronc riding championship.

 LeDoux married Peggy Rhoads on January 4, 1972.
 They had five children: Clay, Ned, Will, Beau, and Cindy.